 - for purchases from overseas — it’s in your interests to keep some proof of the provenance of the goods to demonstrate that they were imported directly from an overseas supplier and that duty has been paid

-- for sales made after an application for approval has been refused and in the course of winding down their alcohol business, your supplier will have received written notification from HMRC setting out the period during which these sales may be made.
-You must make sure that you are buying those goods within that period for them to be classed as excluded sales, and you should keep proof of this
+- for sales made after an application for approval has been refused and in the course of winding down their alcohol business, your supplier will have received written notification from HMRC setting out the period during which these sales may be made — you must make sure that you’re buying those goods within that period for them to be classed as excluded sales, and you should keep proof of this

 This evidence could be:

 - copies or details of the relevant HMRC document to prove duty payment (example forms HM2, HM4, TRC2)

 - a copy of the HMRC letter to your supplier confirming the refusal of their application for approval

 You’ll also be expected to have undertaken due diligence checks on the overseas supplier as part of your normal due diligence checks.

 13.6 Records you need to keep as a trade buyer